vovashkil/vovashkil.github.io/docs/aci/120-aws-cloud-foundations/w06cloudcostmanagement.md

 * AWS generated cost allocation tags cannot be changed by the master account.

 ### When are tags visible in the AWS Cost and Usage Reports?
+Options:
+* As soon as you create a tag.
+* When you create an AWS account.
+* After you activate the AWS-generated tags in AWS Config.
+* After you activate the AWS-generated tags in Billing and Cost Management.

 **After you activate the AWS-generated tags in Billing and Cost Management.**

 The other options are incorrect because: